vineethravi2310/Cuntze-2D-UMAT-Subroutine/README.md

 <em>FE Model and Boundary Conditions</em>
 </p>

 A simple compressive test is performed to check the working of the UMAT.
-The specimen dimensions are 100mm x 10mm.
-The ply layup is [0°/+45°/-45°/90°/90°/-45°/+45°/0°], and each ply is 0.125mm thick.
-The left end of the specimen is fixed in X, Z, ROTX, ROTY, and ROTZ, and the middle of the left end is fixed in Y. A displacement of -0.1mm is applied on the right end.
+The specimen dimensions are 100 mm x 10 mm.
+The ply layup is [0°/+45°/-45°/90°/90°/-45°/+45°/0°], and each ply is 0.125 mm thick.
+The left end of the specimen is fixed in X, Z, ROTX, ROTY, and ROTZ, and the middle of the left end is fixed in Y. A displacement of -1.0 mm is applied on the right end.
 The material properties are
 * $E_{\parallel}$ = 135e3 MPa
 * $E_{\perp}$ = 10e3 MPa
 * $\nu_{\perp\parallel}$ = 0.25